Giancarlo Stanton Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.
+- The Angels pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels have the 25th-ranked team ERA across all league pitching staffs (4.59).
+- The Angels' 4.57 team ERA ranks 25th among all league pitching staffs.

+- Sandoval makes the start for the Angels, his 17th of the season.
+He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.

-- The righty's most recent time out came on Saturday, July 8 against the Los Angeles Dodgers, when he tossed 2 2/3 innings, surrendering four earned runs while giving up five hits.
+- In his last appearance on Thursday, July 6 against the San Diego Padres, the left-hander threw five innings, giving up one earned run while surrendering two hits.

-- The 27-year-old has an ERA of 4.62, with 8.6 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .238 batting average against him.
+- The 26-year-old has a 4.52 ERA and 7.4 strikeouts per nine innings across 16 games this season, while giving up a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.